promod/promod4/readme.txt

 - Small fix in the scorebot
 - Weapon class availability fixed on halftime

-LIVE V2.03:

-After one hotfix and several release candidates:

-- Added delay in the end of the round for movie-makers
-- Several minor bugs fixed
-- Prevention for "spec-nading"
-- Updated promod modes
-- Forcing for maxpackets (100) removed, it's now possible to use 60 - 100 (some regions need this, if leagues need fixed values, use punkbuster scripts to force)
-- Team auto-balancing has been removed, which was causing severe issues, for instance HUD-disappearing and invariability bug
-- The in-game stats has been removed, due to big inaccuracies in values

-Big thanks to the community for reporting bugs and other issues.
-Especially thanks to paradox-, and other that we might forgot.
-Also thanks to giunuz and SirXenos for extensive bug testing.

-LIVE V2:

-Except various bug fixes and code-enhancements:

-- Fully functional shoutcaster overlay for all resolutions and aspect ratios
-- Class loadouts are preserved in the rank file
-- Class related binds
-- Enhanced client- and server-security
-- Small changes/improvements to the hud and menus
-- Players left-HUD is rebuilt and therefore possible to get rid of for those nice-looking frag-movies
-- Full Hardcore-mode support, including support for all gametypes, HC mode will also use cook-nades
-- Red enemy crosshair glitch through smoke fixed
-- Added a strat mode (promod_mode strat) with nadetraining possibility, similar to AM4PAM
-- Client-side scorebot functionality implemented, similar to the PAM4 ditto.
-- Disabled ammo-sharing between SMG-class and M9 Beretta, as well as reduced weapon switch on M16
-- All taunt sounds removed

 FAQ

 Q: What about the hardcore, and support for all gametypes, how do I use them?